thesleuth/reveal-slides/md/prep/zc-prep-001.md

 ```

-When writing algebraic expressions you can choose any letter, just make sure that different numbers are assigned to different letters.
+When writing algebraic expressions, you may choose any letter, just make sure that different numbers are assigned to different letters.

-(Notice that the 1st and 2nd number are replaced with **‘n’** and **‘m’**).
+(Notice that the first and second numbers are replaced with **‘n’** and **‘m’**).

 -
 -